Indexing And Slicing A Numpy Array

 # from second matrix, fetching last item in last row

-print(f"\nFrom second matrix,last item in last row: {arr3d[-1,-1,-1]}")
+print(f"\nFrom second matrix,last item in last row: {arr3d[-1,-1,-1]}") We will perform indexing on this array:

 [[[ 0 1 2 3]